tommie/prometheus-nftables-exporter/README.md

   Regular expression of names of counters to include (fully anchored). (default ".*")
 * `-rule-comments string`
   Regular expression of comments of rules to include (fully anchored). (default ".*")
+* `-set-names string`
+  Regular expression of names of sets to include (fully anchored).

 Controlling how the exporter runs: